masautt/typescript-compiler-showcase/as1/README.md

 As for data structures, the lexer relies on the default JavaScript arrays.
 No complex data structures are used at the moment.

-We might achieve faster runtimes with linked lists, but it's rather difficult to implement them in JavaScript, given the lack of pointers and deference operators.
+We might achieve faster runtimes with linked lists, but it's rather difficult to implement them in JavaScript, given the lack of pointers and dereference operators.

 ### Algorithms